microsoft/objc-guide/Protocols/Patterns.md

 ## Rationale

 Unit test code can result in better design and more maintainable code.
 Using protocols to mock system APIs allows more code to be unit testable.
-See Apple's [Testing Tips and Tricks WWDC Presentation](https://developer.apple.com/videos/play/wwdc2018/417/) for more detail.
+See Apple's [Testing Tips and Tricks WWDC Presentation](https://developer.apple.com/videos/play/wwdc2018/417/) for more details.

 ## Examples